ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/session/querying/sort-query-results.python.markdown

 {PANEL: Order by random}

-* Use `RandomOrdering` to randomize the order of the query results.
+* Use `random_ordering` to randomize the order of the query results.

 * An optional seed parameter can be passed.